martinkaptein/my-site/docs/index.md

 ### Natural Languages

 I speak English, Dutch, German and Russian fluently.
-Furthermore, I am quite familiar with french (and have a DELF certificate).
+Furthermore, I am quite familiar with French (and have a DELF certificate).

+### Music experience

+I have a lot of experience in playing solo concerts, with wide varieties of repertoire.
+Also, I enjoy playing in ensembles very much.
+Furthermore, I participate frequently in competitions, masterclasses and festivals in different countries, for example:

+- 2013 International Music Festival of the Isle of Rhodes, Greece (1st price)
+- 2014 Martin Kaptein was finalist (prix promotion) in Flame Piano Competition in Paris, France
+- 2014 International Music Academy in Cremona, Italy (2nd price )
+- 2015 Martin Kaptein won the first price in the St. Cecilia International Pianocompetition in Porto, Portugal
+- 2015 and 2016 International Piano Festival in Duzsniky, Poland
+- 2016 first price Vught klassiek competition in the Netherlands

 ### IT experience

 I have experience with a wide variety of different technologies, especially Javascript and Python.
-Also, I have extended knowledge of [Wordpress](https://jekyllrb.com/) and Static Site Generators (such as [jekyll](https://jekyllrb.com/) or [hugo](https://gohugo.io/)).
+Also, I have extended knowledge of [Wordpress](https://wordpress.com/) and Static Site Generators (such as [jekyll](https://jekyllrb.com/) or [hugo](https://gohugo.io/)).
-By the way, I have even [build my own static site generator](blog/pythoncms.md).
+By the way, I have even [written my own static site generator](blog/pythoncms.md) in Python which you can find [here](blog/pythoncms.md).

 Besides that, I am familiar with:

 - [Creating websites](contact.md)
 - PHP & MySQL
 - HTML5
-- GIT, Travis CI, Netlify
+- GIT vcs, Travis CI, Netlify
 - Bash
+- UNIX stuff

 Furhermore, I have a very profound interest for Artificial Inteligence, Deep Neural Networks and convolutional neural networks.

-### Music experience

-I have a lot of experience in playing solo concerts but also playing in ensembles.
-Furthermore, I participate frequently in competitions, masterclasses and festivals in different countries.

-- 2013 International Music Festival of the Isle of Rhodes, Greece (1st price)
-- 2014 Martin was finalist (prix promotion) in Flame Piano Competition in Paris, France
-- 2014 International Music Academy in Cremona, Italy (2nd price )
-- 2015 Martin won the first price in the St. Cecilia International Pianocompetition in Porto, Portugal
-- 2015 and 2016 International Piano Festival in Duzsniky, Poland
-- 2016 first price Vught klassiek competition in the Netherlands

 ### Other interests